-For more information on the rural incentive programs please visit the Rural Program page and direct inquires to Medical Staff Communications and Development at MedStaffCommunications@islandhealth.ca.
+For more information on the rural incentive programs please visit the Rural Program page and direct inquires to Medical Staff Communications, Education and Development at MedStaffCommunications@islandhealth.ca.

 - Funding to support community CME, innovative CME activity through SPIFI Initiative, addressing needs of local physicians and their teams for collective learning, enabling activities that address the health care service needs of the community.

 To find out more about Joint Standing Committee on Rural Issues (JSC) initiatives, please visit: https://www.collaborateonhealthbc.ca/committees/joint-standing-committee-on-rural-issues/

 - The Practice Support Program is a quality improvement-focused initiative that provides a suite of evidence-based educational services and in-practice supports to improve patient care and physician experience.

 - As an initiative of the Family Practice Services Committee, PSP supports doctors to work towards an integrated system of care via the patient medical home and primary care home model.

 - Training modules currently offered include: advanced access/office efficiency, child and youth mental health, end-of-life, groups medical visits, adult mental health, COPD, musculoskeletal, and pain management.

 FOR MORE INFORMATION ON THE PSP TRAINING MODULES, CONTACT:

 To find out more about the Family Practice Services Committee (FPSC) initiatives, please visit: https://fpscbc.ca/